• Solutions

 What is Serverless Architecture?

 Serverless can be a confusing term, so let's break it down.
 The core idea is building applications without managing servers yourself.
-Serverless architecture, a specific type of serverless approach, is a cloud-based development model.
+Serverless architecture, a specific type of approach, is a cloud-based development model.

 Here, developers write code and upload it to a cloud platform.
 The platform handles all the server and infrastructure management, allowing the code to run in response to specific triggers.
 The big advantage?
 Reduced costs!